HazimAA/Oracle-SQL-Script-Executer---Ongoing/README.md

 # Oracle-SQL-Script-Executer---Ongoing
 Let's you read a script file stored on a directory.
-It executes it contents and stores the script onto a Table on DB.
+It executes the script called and stores the file onto a Table on DB.

 Create a directory.
 Update Path, Schema User Name, Schema Password Details.
 Provide the necessary grants.